 Your value stream mapping exercise is a project of its own, which means you’ll need to define your scope.
 If you don’t define your project scope, you won’t know how much of your work processes to map out.
 Lack of defined scope also makes it harder to identify and eliminate waste later on.

 Tip: Only use VSM for one product at a time.
 Decide whether to map the product life cycle in its entirety or focus on specific process steps.
-If you’re producing a software product, you can map the process from materials delivery to customer delivery.
+If you’re producing a software product, you can map the process from the initial feature request to customer delivery.
 Leave out conditional steps that may occur once the customer receives the product.

 Now that you’ve scoped your VSM, you can begin your map.
 Use value stream symbols (explained below) to show how information flows between your work activities.
 If you’re mapping out your entire production process, your map will create a circle.
 The final stage of the production process should cycle back to the initial process step.